MaskedLlama04/Hypermedia-Project-Connect-Four-/README.md

 When a player connects four tokens and wins the game, a **victory.mp3** sound plays.

+###  Block Placement (“block” sound)

+When playing in the Random Chaos mode, after each player turn a block will appear on the board, the **block.mp3** sound is going to play.

-Both sounds are loaded from the **assets/** folder and triggered inside the JavaScript logic.
+All these sounds are loaded from the **assets/** folder and activaded on the JavaScripts files.

 ---